lucdalton/node-text-match/readme.md

 };
 ```

-EXACT and MATCH are uniary operators:
+EXACT, MATCH and NOT are uniary operators:

 ```javascript
 // loose match